guyfrommilkyway/guyfrommilkyway/README.md

 ## Hi, I'm Almer 👋

-A software developer with ~2 years of professional experience, specializing in front-end web development.
+A software engineer with 2 years of professional experience, specializing in front-end web development.
 Proficient in TypeScript and JavaScript, and excels in harnessing the power of modern frameworks and libraries such as React and Next.js, and CSS frameworks like MUI, Ant Design, Tailwind, Chakra UI and Bootstrap.

 - 💻 Working as a Frontend Developer (TypeScript/React)
 - 🌱 Currently learning backend development and DevOps